emmanuelonah/nextjs-project-architecture-template/README.md

 This is a Production sample of how a NextJs project should be architected brought to you by "Emmanuel Onah".
 Feel free to clone it and use it as a base of your next.js projects.
 Note: Search through the project for "You-Project-Name-Here" and substitute them with your project name.

+### Which configurations it comes with:

+1. Http services built ontop axios
+2. Design system with styled-component and RadixUI integration
+3. A git-action that runs the unit test on master and PR branches
+4. A git-hooks for local-ci that runs your linters and unit-tests

 ## Technologies used

 1. [Next.Js](https://nextjs.org/)